zjwzcnjsy/FaceAlignment_SBR/cache_data/README.md

 unzip lfpw.zip -d lfpw
 unzip bounding_boxes.zip ; mv Bounding\ Boxes Bounding_Boxes
 ```
-The 300W directory is in `$HOME/datasets/landmark-datasets/300W` and the sturecture is:
+The 300W directory is in `$HOME/datasets/landmark-datasets/300W` and the structure is:
 ```
 -- afw
 -- Bounding_boxes